trampgeek/moodle-qtype_coderunner/Readme.md

  The template for this question type generates some standard includes, followed by the student code followed by a main function that executes the tests one by one.
-However, if any of the test cases have any standard input defined, the template is expanded and executed separately for each test case.
+However, if any of the test cases have any standard input defined, the template is expanded and executed separately for each test case separately.

  The manner in which a C (or any other) program is executed is not part of the question type definition: it is defined by the particular sandbox to which the execution is passed.
-The Jobe sandbox uses the `gcc` compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.
+The architecture of CodeRunner allows for the multiple different sandboxes but currently only the Jobe sandbox is supported.
+It uses the `gcc` compiler with the language set to accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.